What If I Let Go

 Brown (2010) writes about cultivating intuition and trusting faith, which requires letting go of the need for certainty.
 Certainty is what I have always sought.
 Plans, structures, contingencies.
 The illusion that if I prepare enough, I can prevent loss.
 The illusion that control keeps me safe.

 Here in Loreto, the illusion is harder to maintain.
-The sea does not care about my plans.
-The mountains hold their shape whether I am watching or not.
+The sea holds itself apart from my plans.
+The mountains hold their shape with or without my watching.
 The pelicans fish without consulting my schedule.
 Life here unfolds without my management, and it unfolds beautifully.

 Perhaps I, too, can unfold without so much management.

-Perhaps the self that emerges from stillness will be someone I recognize after all.
+Perhaps the self that emerges from stillness will be someone I recognise after all.
 Perhaps she will be someone I have been waiting to meet.

 Morning, After